Managed Endpoints API

 Tip

-We recommend using the Private API group for managed endpoints that can expose private customer data.
+We recommend using the Private API group for Managed endpoints that can expose private customer data.

-It is advised to use the public API groups only when calling managed endpoints from customers´ devices - web browsers and mobile apps.
+It is advised to use the public API groups only when calling Managed endpoints from customers´ devices - web browsers and mobile apps.

 Compression